Rascal (video game): Reception

 The game received generally unfavorable reviews.
 Critics widely praised the graphics, but also unanimously concluded that they are overridden by the game's weaknesses on every other front.
 Next Generation said that Rascal was "more of a technological achievement (one of the only PlayStation games with no noticeable load time) than a game, and worth picking up only for those who enjoy being annoyed."
-Critics often bemoaned the controls, with IGN and Next Generation agreeing the tank controls ruined the game due to it substantially slowing down the pace and making navigation significantly more difficult.
+Critics often bemoaned the controls, with IGN explaining that while having controls operate relative to the player character's position works in first-person shooter games, platformers require more immediate control of the character in order to elude enemies.
+Next Generation noted that the lack of a strafe button compounds the problem by requiring the player to constantly turn their character to maneuver around bosses.

-The camera was also criticized.
+However, the most widespread criticism was with the game camera.
 GameSpot noted that objects behind the player character often obscure the view of what lies ahead, while GamePro said that whenever the player character stops, the camera moves in so tightly that the player cannot see nearby enemies and obstacles.
 GamePro concluded that "only the most forgiving gamers will stick with this title after a brief play."
 (Note: GamePro gave the game 4.5/5 for graphics, 1.5/5 for control, 2.5/5 for fun factor, and 3.5/5 for sound.)
 Additionally criticizing the game for inconsistent camera angles and level design which is straightforward to the point of being dull, Dan Hsu of Electronic Gaming Monthly summed up, "Rascal combines poor camera work with horrible controls to give us one of the worst 3D platforming experiences yet."

 Rascal held a 49% on the review aggregation website GameRankings, based on five reviews.

 In Japan, the game was ported and published by Takara under the name of Bubble Gun Kid (バブルガンキッド) on March 18, 1999, almost a year after its U.S. release date.